cannibalcheeseburger/reinforcement-learning/Actor-Critic/README.md

-# 🧊 FrozenLake Mastery: Actor-Critic on Slippery Ice
+# 🧊 FrozenLake Mastery: Advantage-Actor-Critic on Slippery Ice

-This project implements the **Actor-Critic** algorithm for solving OpenAI Gymnasium's FrozenLake environment with slippery tiles enabled (`is_slippery=True`).
+This project implements the **Advantage-Actor-Critic** algorithm for solving OpenAI Gymnasium's FrozenLake environment with slippery tiles enabled (`is_slippery=True`).
 We compare learning performance on both the standard 4×4 map and the more challenging 8×8 grid.

 FrozenLake is a classic reinforcement learning challenge: